pic pic

 Type-Annotating Function Arguments Does Not Improve Performance

-Identifying concrete types is crucial for achieving high performance.
-At first glance, this might suggest that explicitly annotating function arguments is necessary for performance, or at least beneficial.
-However, thanks to type inference, such annotations are redundant.
+We pointed out that identifying concrete types is crucial for achieving high performance.
+This might wrongly suggest that explicitly annotating function arguments is necessary for performance, or at least beneficial.
+Such annotations are actually redundant, thanks to type inference.
 In fact, adding them can be counterproductive, as they unnecessarily restrict the types accepted by a function, thereby limiting its flexibility and potential applications.

-To better appreciate this loss of flexibility, compare the following scripts.
+To see how this loss of flexibility plays out, compare the following scripts.

 foo5(a, b) = a * b